fbosch/waybar-nixos-updates/README.md

 - [x] Show an "updating" icon while updating
 - [x] Add notification icons
 - [x] Create a nix flake
-- [x] Failed updates populate a detailed error message in the
+- [x] Failed updates populate a detailed error message in the tooltip
 - [ ] Make an optional animated spinner while updating
 - [x] Remove the additional space at the bottom of the tooltip
 - [ ] Look at the fork's way of handling the temp build using a flag vs temp dir